 Design team.
 Developers team.
 In the end, we're just one team.
 One team working together to create engaging and polished digital products and applications.

 It's important to instore a climate of mutual respect and understanding of each other's work.
 In some cases, a gap is created because of the lack of understanding of each other's workflow.

 Increase knowledge among both teams by encouraging the share of general concepts and skills.
 Provide designers with the basics of coding so they can better understand how it works and have a more realistic idea of whether or not their designs can be translated into code.

 On the other hand, you can also increase your developer's knowledge of UX/UI design.
-Teach them the importance of UX Design methods and how it can affect digital project if underestimated.
+Teach them the importance of UX Design methods and how it can affect digital projects if underestimated.
 Feed them with beautifully designed User Interfaces, so they can have a better idea of the trends of the market, and realize that pixel-perfect can make a difference.

-Increase this mutual knowledge can only benefit your team, as it can help designers adapt their approach when designing, encourage communication and avoid misunderstandings among your team.
+Increase this mutual knowledge can only benefit your team, as it can help designers adapt their approach when designing, encourage communication, and avoid misunderstandings among your team.

 Want to learn about how we approach our projects?
 Find out more about it here!